plotly/plotly.github.io/_posts/excel/README.md

   - Layouts
   - Dashboards

-Note that these sections (except "Dashboards" are in the same order as the Python docs)
+Note that these sections (except "Dashboards") are in the same order as the Python docs.